Sopo (structure): Description

-The word sopo is a Batak word which indicates a structure which is used to store items, whether it is to store rice (sopo eme, eme means "rice"), to store war trophies (e.g. wild boar or human skulls, or the smoked and dried hands of the enemies), or to store magic ritual items (e.g. the pustahas or magic batons) The sopo generally has similar appearance with the house of Batak Toba (ruma), but in the case of sopo, it is designed as an open structure as opposed to the closed structure of a house.
+The word sopo is a Batak word which indicates a structure which is used to store items, whether it is to store rice (sopo eme, eme means "rice"), war trophies (e.g. wild boar or human skulls, or the smoked and dried hands of the enemies), or magic ritual items (e.g. the pustahas or magic batons).
+The sopo generally has a similar appearance to the house of Batak Toba (ruma), but in the case of the sopo, it is designed as an open structure as opposed to the closed structure of a house.
 The pavilion-like open space is used as a public space for the villagers, to be used as temporary resting place for travelers, resting place for celibate males, or as a small forum where people would meet and talk.

 During the 20th-century, many old sopo have been converted into houses by adding wooden panels around the periphery of the open space, to form an enclosed structure.
 These new dwellings are continued to be called sopo.
 Various type of sopo, original and converted, can be found in villages surrounding the southern part of the Lake Toba and on the Samosir Island.
 Today, most villages no longer contain a traditional, "open" sopo.

 Architecture and function

-Sopo is usually oriented to face the traditional Batak house in a north-south axis.
+Sopo is usually oriented to face the traditional Batak house in a north–south axis.
 Similar to the traditional Batak Toba houses (ruma), a sopo is hierarchically divided into three sections representing the three realms of the Batak Toba cosmos.
 The lower part is where the livestock is kept.
 The middle part is used as a place of rest or for women daily activities e.g. sewing.
 The top part is used as attic-storage.

 There are different types of sopo depending on the number of its posts.
 A four-posted sopo is known as sopo siopat, a six-posted sopo is known as sopo sionam, eight-posted is sopo siualu while twelve-posted is sopo bolon ("great sopo").
 Large-sized sopo bolon are usually built by the chief of the village, and so every Batak Toba village would have one sopo bolon located at the center of a square and exactly on the opposite side of the chief's house.
 A sopo bolon can still be seen in the village of Lumban Nabolon, Tapanuli Utara.
 This large sopo served as a meeting hall, and its attic could be used as a shrine for sacred treasures, in which case it may not always function as a granary.
 Smaller ordinary sopo, on the other hand, has less ornamentation and stands on the opposite side of each houses in a village.
 These ordinary sopo are used for storing rice.